-With Europe’s long and distinguished military history, tense border conflicts, civil wars and opulent royals, it’s no surprise that throughout the continent are scattered some of the most stunning and fascinating castles in the world.
-From Windsor Castle, the oldest and largest lived-in castle in the world, to the medieval ruins of Trakai Castle in Lithuania, here are some of the most interesting.
+With Europe’s distinguished military history, tense border conflicts and opulent royals, it’s no surprise that the continent is scattered with some of the most stunning castles in the world.
+From Windsor Castle to the medieval ruins of Trakai Castle in Lithuania, here are some of the most interesting.

 Tintagel Castle, Cornwall

 We begin with one of our very own, Tintagel Castle in North Cornwall.
-According to 12th century spin doctor ol’ Geoffrey of Monmouth, Tintagel was the castle in which the legendary wizard Merlin transformed King Uther Pendragon into the likeness of Gorlois, Duke of Cornwall and husband of the beautiful Igraine, so he could sneak in and have his way with her.
+According to 12th century spin doctor ol’ Geoffrey of Monmouth, Tintagel was where the legendary wizard Merlin transformed King Uther Pendragon into the likeness of Gorlois, Duke of Cornwall.
+This was so he could sneak in and have his way with the Duke’s wife Ingraine.
 The child they produced was none other than King Arthur, says the legend.
 Geoff’s story was so popular that the general public believed it, and the legend of King Arthur and Merlin the wizard was born.

-The castle is now in ruins, sitting on the peninsula of Tintagel Island, and is home to both Merlin’s Cave and King Arthur’s footprint, a hollow in the rock at the highest part of Tintagel Island’s southern side.
-The imprint is in the shape of a foot but it’s not entirely natural, having been shaped by human hands at some point, potentially to be used for the inauguration of kings of chieftains as far back as the Dark Ages.
+The castle is home to both Merlin’s Cave and King Arthur’s footprint, a hollow in the rock at the highest part of southern Tintagel Island.
+The imprint is not entirely natural and was shaped by human hands at some point.
+It was also potentially used for the inauguration of kings of chieftains as far back as the Dark Ages.

 Trakai Castle, Lithuania

-Sitting atop Trakai Island in Lake Galve in Lithuania is the solitary castle of Trakai.
-Built in the 14th century this lone fortress was an important military stronghold.
-In the early 15th century the castle was briefly used as a prison and during the wars of the 17th century the castle was damaged and gradually fell into disrepair, being fully restored in the 15th century style in the 1950s.
+Sitting atop Trakai Island in Lake Galve is the 14th century solitary castle of Trakai.
+An important military stronghold, it was briefly a prison before falling into disrepair after the 17th century wars.
+In the 1950s, it was fully restored in the 15th century style.

 The castle is not only historically and culturally significant, it’s also in a beautiful location.
-An island castle, the natural landscape is stunning during the opulent summer months when boats sail through the moat, but is also amazing in deepest winter, when the lake freezes and the castle turrets are topped with snow.
+The natural landscape is stunning during the opulent summer months when boats sail through the moat.
+It’s also amazing in deepest winter, when the lake freezes and the castle turrets top with snow.

 Bamburgh Castle, Northumberland

-Bamburgh Castle in Northumberland is a castle of significance in British history, specifically during the period of Viking invasion.
-A huge fortress, standing imposingly high on the cliffs above the beach, Bamburgh Castle has protected this northern shoreline for 1,400 years.
-Built in AD547, ancient Anglo Saxon kings made Bamburgh their stronghold only to fall in to disrepair after savage Viking attacks in 933.
+Standing imposingly high on the cliffs, Bamburgh Castle has protected this northern shoreline for 1,400 years.
+Built in AD547, Anglo-Saxon kings made Bamburgh their stronghold only for it to fall into disrepair after savage Viking attacks in 933.

-The castle was owned by the famous warrior Uhtred the Bold, ealdorman of all Northumbria from 1006 until 1016, made famous today by the Bernard Cornwell’s Saxon book series.
-While very little is known about Uhtred’s character, many of the historical events in the book in which he plays a major role were real, and he was certainly Saxon born but later forging Viking allies.
+From 1006 until 1016 the castle was owned by the famous warrior Uhtred the Bold, ealdorman of all Northumbria .
+While very little is known about Uhtred’s character, many historical events in the book in which he plays a major role were real.
+He was certainly Saxon born but later forged Viking allies.

 Mont St Michel, France

-This beautiful island castle was actually the inspiration for the castle in Disney’s Rapunzel film Tangled.
-The town, which today as a population of 50, was originally built out to sea so that an incoming tide might drown anybody wishing to invade.
-This defensive plan was so successful that it even survived the Hundred Year’s War and was later made into a prison by Louis XI.
-Mont St Michel is also home to the world-famous restaurant La Mére Poulard, opened in 1879.
-Famous for their omelettes, the walls are covered in signed photos of well-known diners including Yves Saint Laurent.
+This beautiful island castle was the inspiration for the castle in Disney’s Rapunzel film Tangled.
+With a population of just 50, the town was originally built out to sea so that the incoming tide might drown anybody wishing to invade.
+This defensive plan was so successful that it even survived the Hundred Year’s War.

 Bojnice Castle, Slovakia

-The castle houses lots of significant artefacts from Slovakia’s history including stunning furniture and paintings and below the castle is a secret stalactite cave connected to a 26 metre well.
+The castle houses many significant artefacts from Slovakia’s history including stunning furniture, paintings, and a secret stalactite cave connected to a 26 metre well.

 Pena Palace, Portugal

-The beautiful Pena Palace is a Romanticist castle in São Pedro de Penaferrim on the Portuguese Riviera.
-It is one of the major expressions of 19th century Romanticism in the world and is one of the Seven Wonders of Portugal.
+The beautiful Pena Palace is a Romanticist castle in São Pedro de Penaferrim on the Portuguese Riviera, and one of the Seven Wonders of Portugal.

-Originally a chapel then a monastery, the site was all but destroyed by lightening in the 18th century and the Great Lisbon Earthquake of 1755, and remained a ruin until King Consort Ferdinand II purchased the site to transform into a royal summer palace.
+Originally a chapel then a monastery, the site was destroyed by lightening in the 18th century and the Great Lisbon Earthquake of 1755.
+It remained a ruin until King Consort Ferdinand II purchased the site to transform it into a royal summer palace.
 The King suggested vault arches, Medieval and Islamic elements as well as designing an ornate window for the main façade.